 We understand that you may be disappointed with a decision.
-If you would like appeal to the decision made you should make an appeal to your Protected Landscape by contacting fipl@dartmoor.gov.uk
+If you would like appeal to the decision made you should make an appeal to your Protected Landscape by contacting Dartmoor National Park Authority.

 You can only query a funding decision if you think that the Protected Landscape has: